Fossj117/fossj117.github.io/_posts/2024-10-07-art-portfolio.md

 tag: ["art"]
 ---

-I have been thinking that I would like to pull together some of my creative technology art projects into a portfolio.
-Eventually, I will make this into something nicer and more-consistently presented.
-But for now, I just want to capture references to the different pieces I would like to include.
+This page indexes some of my art & creative technology projects.
+Eventually, I will make this into a nicer and more-consistently presented portfolio.
+But for now, it's just a set of links :)

 #### Projects